Trade Overview

 Strategic Location

-The archipelago is strategically located in the Mozambique Channel, a key maritime route, offering potential for transshipment and maritime services with port development.
+Strategically located in the Mozambique Channel, offering potential for maritime services and port development.

 Trade Facilitation